uviclibraries/taguette/excel-analysis.md

   - Look to the right of the screen and click on the Export this view button, and then select the export format to EXCEL.
 ![Export this view](/images/taguette-excel-2.png)

-4. **Pivot Table to Count Tags**: Open up the Excel file you just downloaded to your computer.
+4. **Pivot Table to Count Tags**: This will give you a high level summary of the number of times you use coded or tagged passages across all the documents in your research project.
+Open up the Excel file you just downloaded to your computer.

 5. Select the **document**, **tag**, and **content** columns and highlight all the data.
 ![Highlight all the data](/images/taguette-excel-3.png)